 - The South gets substantially more rain compared to the North;

-- Rainy season is between May and November, and this includes the monsoon season, so when it rains, it rains a lot;
+- The rainy season is between May and November, and this includes the monsoon season, so when it rains, it rains a lot;

 - May and June are the hottest months and should be avoided if you don’t handle heat too well;